Welcome to the winter that never was. After enduring a hot summer in 2025

 Recently, I took a look at the monthly average temperatures for the last

-ten years, long enough to have a valid sample set yet still capture the
+ten and thirty years, long enough to have a valid sample set yet still capture the

-annual temperature has risen almost a degree, just over this short period, the
+annual temperature has risen almost a degree, just over this shorter period, the

 average November has risen 2 degrees and December has risen 3 degrees.
 Astonishingly,